-Those still feeling the burn from Blizzard’s announcement of Diablo Immortal may find solace in Path of Exile, a free-to-play action RPG from developer Grinding Gear Games.
-The game has you exploring large, procedurally-generated outdoor areas, caves, and dungeons, battling monsters and completing quests for NPCs.
-Completing quests rewards you with experience points as well as new weapons and equipment that make your character more powerful.
+Those still feeling the burn from Blizzard’s announcement for Diablo Immortal may find solace in Path of Exile, a free-to-play dungeon crawler from developer Grinding Gear Games.
+The game has you exploring procedurally-generated environments, battling monsters and completing quests in exchange for EXP and more powerful loot.

-At the start, players choose from six available classes: Duelist, Marauder, Ranger, Shadow, Templar and Witch.
-Each class is focuses on either one or two of the game’s three core attributes: Strength, Dexterity, or Intelligence.
-Since items you pick-up are randomly generated and come in different rarities with increasingly powerful properties, Path of Exile has a high level of replayability as missions may yield new rewards each run.
+At the start, players choose from six available classes: Duelist, Marauder, Ranger, Shadow, Templar, and Witch.
+Each class focuses on one or two of the game’s three core attributes: Strength, Dexterity, and Intelligence.
+Items drop with different rarities and can have increasingly powerful properties that make replaying older missions a lot more enjoyable.

 Although Teeworlds is over a decade old, its fast-paced, frenetic gameplay still holds up in 2019.
 The game is a nice blend of retro genres, combining aspects of shoot-em-ups and side-scrolling action titles.

 Gameplay sees you controlling little “Tees,” round, bi-pedal creatures that resemble a certain pink Nintendo mascot, as you traverse environments using a grappling hook, collect buffs, and destroy enemies with an array of weapons.
 Since Teeworlds is open-source, a large chunk of its content stems from community-made maps and modes.

 Coming from PC gaming powerhouse Valve, Alien Swarm is a top-down shooter that features co-op for up to 4-players.
 Missions see you and your team running-and-gunning through abandoned labs and medical facilities while waves of aliens follow in pursuit.